BND Hamburger Icon

 Methodology

 To help you find the right document management system, we researched and analyzed dozens of options.
 We started with a pool that included all the vendors on our best document management software list.
-We researched each provider by investigating its services, watching tutorials and how-to videos, testing out the system when possible, and reading user comments.
+We researched each provider by investigating its services, watching tutorials and how-to videos, testing the system when possible, and reading user comments.

 During our research into the best document management system for scalability, we considered various pricing tiers and their storage capacities and user limits.
 We also considered how easy it would be to upgrade to a new pricing tier as your team grows.
-In addition, we factored in overall ease of use, the file cabinet structure, search capabilities, scanning options, editing abilities, collaboration tools, security measures, integrations, workflow abilities, mobile access, customer service, and cost.
-In the end, we chose FileHold as our best pick for document management system for scalability.
+In addition, we factored in overall ease of use, the file cabinet structure, search capabilities, scanning options, editing abilities, collaboration tools, security measures, integrations, workflow abilities, mobile access, customer service and cost.
+In the end, we chose FileHold as our pick for the best document management system for scalability.

-FileHold FAQ
+FAQ

 Overall Value